santichio/how-to/Node.js REST API/how_to_create_REST_API_with_ORM_sequelize.md

 > [!IMPORTANT]
 > If your models have associations, create first the models that don't have associations, then create the models with associations!

-> [!WARNING]
-> The comand `npx sequelize-cli migration:generate` without the `--name` paramter, runs all migration in the folder, and overwrite the migrated models.

 ## SETUP THE BASE SERVICES AND CONTROLLERS